32-Year-Old Right Wing – Arizona Coyotes

 David Moss Contract Information:

-Signed a two-year deal with Phoenix in July 2012.
+Signed a one-year contract with the Coyotes in July of 2014.

 To instantly reveal our fantasy analysis of every player – including David Moss – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 David Moss: Past News Updates ( ▲ View most recent update )

 Moss is reliable and consistent, but he's not really going to light up the scoreboard.
 The Coyotes continue to hurt for depth at wing, so the opportunity is there for him next season.
 And cracking the 20-point mark isn't out of reach.

 Moss, acquired by Phoenix after a 32-game, nine-point season in Calgary, will likely have an increased role in Phoenix and could be a factor on the power play, something the Coyotes are usually looking to bolster.
 But even in possible second-line duty, he would be hard-pressed to deliver more than 30 points though there could be some sneaky value here.

 Moss couldn't avoid the injury bug last season, as he sustained injuries in both the preseason (shoulder) and March (ankle), limiting him to 58 games played.
 The good news for Moss was that he performed well when he was actually out on the ice, having notched 17 goals and 30 points and a plus-9 rating.
 If the winger can avoid the injured list, he should enjoy another productive season with the Flames in 2011-12.

 Moss showed some promise by scoring 20 goals last season.
 The disappointing part is that he only managed to chip in 19 assists for a mediocre total of 39 points.
 He will not likely crack one of the top two lines this year but he could see some power play time.
 Moss is not someone to completely ignore but wait until he shows you that he is putting it all together before you pick him up off of the waiver wire.